Florida Wind Speed · Lee County · Post-Ian

 Fig 26.5-1 · Cape Coral / Fort Myers / Sanibel / Estero

-Hurricane Ian (September 2022) made landfall at Cayo Costa as a high-end Cat 4 and produced sustained eyewall winds in the 145-155 mph range across Sanibel, Captiva, Pine Island, and Fort Myers Beach — locally exceeding the ASCE design value at the eyewall.
-This page reports the ASCE 7-22 map value for every Lee ZIP; the FBC R301.2(7) override status is being verified.
+Hurricane Ian struck Cayo Costa in September 2022 as a high-end Cat 4, with eyewall winds of 145–155 mph across Sanibel, Captiva, and Fort Myers Beach.
+This page reports the ASCE 7-22 map value for every Lee ZIP.

-Verification pending: Lee County FBC R301.2(7) override status is being confirmed by our team.
-Until then, this page shows the ASCE 7-22 map value rather than guess at a number we have not validated.
+Verification pending: Lee County's FBC R301.2(7) override status is being confirmed by our team.
+Until then, this page shows the ASCE 7-22 map value — not a number we have not validated.

 Calculating wind loads since 2002, online since 2006.